jhwillett/dotfiles/new-mac-setup.md

 * Open in Finder and install.
 * Make text bigger ;)
 * In iTerm / Settings;
-  * General / Selection deselect “Copy to clip on selection”
+  * General / Selection select “Copy to clip on selection”
   * Profiles / Text / Font select Andale Mono 22
   * Terminal set scrollback lines to 10000.